Basic facts about muscles

 How can I keep my muscles more healthy?

 Muscles that are not used will get smaller and weaker.
-This is known as atrophy.
+This is known as atrophy (A-truh-fee).

 When you make your muscles work by being physically active, they respond by growing stronger.
 They may even get bigger by adding more muscle tissue.
 This is how bodybuilders get such big muscles, but your muscles can be healthy without getting that big.